Steward-Observatory-ETS/pubsubclient/README.md

 a server that supports MQTT.

-**Note:** This fork of the upstream PubSubClient library adds support for binary Will messages and fixes several minor issues.
+**Note:** This fork of the upstream PubSubClient library adds support for binary Will messages, run-time control of the maximum transfer size, and fixes several minor issues.

 ## Examples